Region lock: Exclusive features for the European Union

 In March 2024, Apple released iOS 17.4, introducing a distinct set of additional features for the European Union residents to comply with the Digital Markets Act.
 The expanded features include: installation of apps from alternative marketplaces, installation of web browsers with alternative engines, management of default web browser settings, utilization of alternative payment methods in the app store.

 To prevent non-EU users from accessing the additional features introduced in iOS 17.4, Apple has put in place measures which include: requiring a user's Apple ID region to be set to one of the EU's 27 member states, and performing routine on-device geolocation checks to ensure a user is physically present within the EU's borders.
 Users who travel out of the EU can continue accessing alternative app marketplaces for a grace period of 30 days.
 Users who are away from the EU for too long would lose access to these features; they can continue using previously installed apps but are unable to update or install apps from 3rd party app stores.

+Import gamers

+Import gamers are a subset of the video game player community that take part in the practice of playing video games from another region, usually from Japan and Europe, where the majority of games for certain systems originate.
+Some common reasons for importing include: